Canvasbird/canvasboard/contribution.md

 ### Work on an issue 👨‍💻👩‍💻

-After you set up the Canvaboard set up on your local, you can choose any of the issues from [Issue tracker](https://github.com/Canvasbird/canvasboard/issues) of the repo to work on.
+After you set up the Canvasboard set up on your local, you can choose any of the issues from [Issue tracker](https://github.com/Canvasbird/canvasboard/issues) of the repo to work on.

 For working on an issue: